mashamakeenkova/Magic-Lamp/README.md

 - 1 mini-USB cable
 - jumper cables
 - NeoPixel compatible LED strip, 5V.
 Note that if you want to use many LEDs, you may need to add a battery to power your circuit.
+- Arduino IDE with the FastLED library installed

 ## Tutorial
 ### Step 1 - Creating the circuit